The Pavilion at West Palm Hospital

 The Department of Psychiatry and Behavioral Health Services offers comprehensive psychiatric and behavioral health services.
 The 88-bed inpatient unit is located adjacent to the hospital.
 Psychiatric needs of children, adolescents, adults and seniors are assessed and treated through a full range of programs that include individual therapy, group therapy, family therapy, medication management, and aftercare.
 An intensive outpatient program and a partial hospitalization program are also offered.
 The Pavilion is one of the largest licensed Baker Act receiving facility that accepts children in Palm Beach County.

-Upcoming Events at the Pavilion
+Upcoming Event at the Pavilion

 Online Registration Only